A Commitment-based Authentication model for Key Exchange protocols: Authenticated Key Exchange model variation

 \subsection{CK model}

-The main dilemma that this work and others before try to deal with is the execution of safe communication protocols over non reliable channels.
-This means, they are carried on under channels where messages might not only be delayed or lost, but also actively modified or even completely substituted.
-Therefore, is it necessary to come with ways of ensuring that no message can be modified, i.e., to provide assurance that what is received by a party is what the other party actually intended.
-Over key exchange protocols, this amounts to ensure that a safe and secret shared key has been established between parties, without any knowledge of it by any other party not intended.

 Among the cryptographic literature pertaining to this problematic, the work of \cite{10.1007/3-540-44987-6_28} and \cite{cryptoeprint:1998/009} is highlighted.
 In it, a theoretic modeling of this situation is first described.
-Then, a number of techniques are defined to construct secure protocols, and formally prove their security under this model, over unauthenticated channels. \begin{definition} \cite{10.1007/3-540-44987-6_28}: \textbf{Message-driven protocols} are collections of interactive procedures, run on currently by parties, that specify a particular processing of incoming messages and the generation of outgoing messages.
-Protocols are initially triggered at a party by an external "call" and later by the arrival of messages.
+Then, a number of techniques are defined to construct secure protocols, and formally prove their security under this model, over unauthenticated channels.
+The following definitions are relevant to the model: \begin{definition} \cite{10.1007/3-540-44987-6_28}: \textbf{Message-driven protocols} are collections of interactive procedures, run on currently by parties, that specify a particular processing of incoming messages and the generation of outgoing messages.
+Protocols are initially triggered at a party by an external 'call' and later by the arrival of messages.
 Upon each of these events, and according to the protocol specification, the protocol processes information and may generate and transmit a message and/or wait for the next message to arrive. \end{definition}